 AUDSET-SR-REQ-014926/C-Audio during an Audio Demonstration event (TcSE ROIN-39733-2)

 The Media Audio will not be heard during an Audio Demonstration event but the Audio Demo Server will only send out audio for the Audio Demonstration unless noted otherwise.
+The Audio Demonstration audio is a Media audio source.

 Audio Demonstration shall not prevent chimes from being played.